SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 20. California Roots Festival

-This is a truly 'California,' eclectic green event that also raises money for local nonprofits.
-Kids are welcome at this family-friendly festival where you'll find events like yoga and painting.
+This is a truly 'California,' eclectic, green event that also raises money for local nonprofits.
+Kids are welcome at this family-friendly festival, where you'll find activities like yoga and painting.

 Date: May

-Learn More: Get more details and tickets to the event
+Learn More: Get more details and tickets to this unique Bay Area music festival

 More SF Festivals